starkfell/100DaysOfIaC/articles/day.19.azure.cli.logging.build.pipelines.variable.evaluation.md

 <br />

 This works very well and returns everything back as intended.
-However, there are times where you may want to customize your output for errors so that they easier to read for troubleshooting purposes.
+However, there are times where you may want to customize your output so that everything is uniform in the logs and easier to read.

-For instance, we could modify the script to only display the first line of the error message held in the **SHOW_GROUP** variable.
+Let's modify the script to only display the first line of the error message held in the **SHOW_GROUP** variable so it's easier to read in the agent job logs.

 ```bash
 #!/bin/bash